 The process doesn’t end once the translators have done their job, either: Multilingual proofreaders need to review the translations for accuracy before they’re incorporated into the software, and the localized software needs testing to iron out any other issues.
 For instance, a button might be too small to fit its translated label, or some text might be missing from a window because a localization file is missing.
 These kinds of problems can confuse or frustrate users, but they’re easy to spot and fix in testing."

 Giorgia Cazzola: "It starts with the definition of the localization team, including stakeholders from the client's as well as from the linguistic partner's side.
 The team's first step is then to externalize all translatable content, preparing the resource file – including the definition of a style guide and glossaries, to keep localization consistent.
 This spares from a lot of trouble in the long run!

-Early tests in a dedicated localization testing environment allow to check in how far the product is ready for localization, also with the help of pseudo-localization, using dummy texts to check for text expansion, hard-coded strings and any other potential issues.
-That's fundamental to solve issues at an early stage!
+Early tests in a dedicated localization testing environment allow checking in how far the product is ready for localization, also with the help of pseudo-localization, using dummy texts to check for text expansion, hard-coded strings and any other potential issues.
+That's fundamental to solving issues at an early stage!

 3. What is the best way to prepare software for localization – and what are the most common mistakes?

 Patrick Hampel: "One of the best steps you can take for a successful and hassle-free localization process is to start with internationalization, sometimes abbreviated to i18n.
 Internationalization is the process of (re)designing software in a way that allows it to be adapted for international use.